 Grains and Seeds: The Real GMO Success

 Interestingly, some 90 percent of the world's GM crops are grown in the U.S., Brazil, Argentina, India, and Canada.
 This makes sense, given that an estimated 70 percent of processed food sold in the U.S. and 60 percent of processed food sold in Canada contains GM crops like soybeans and corn.
-In contrast, only about 5% of processed foods on European store shelves contain GMOs.
+In contrast, only about 5 percent of processed foods on European store shelves contain GMOs.

 No Easy Answers to GMOs

 While some deem GM technology to be a dangerous and unnatural aberration of our food sources, others believe it has the ability to augment and improve the food supply.
 In any case, GM crops have rapidly become a significant and expanding part of the global food market.